 The M.S. in Computational Biology program enrolls students who desire a more immediate career in industry or who wish to explore computational biology without committing to a doctoral program.
 It also draws returning professionals who seek to enhance their skills and practices in this new interdisciplinary field.

-Coursework consists of Foundation Courses, Background Courses, and Breadth & Depth Courses, as well as a number of electives in a wide array of disciplines such as computer science, machine learning, math, statistics, biology, chemistry, biomedical engineering, and information management.
+Coursework consists of Foundation Courses, Background Courses, and Breadth & Depth Courses in a wide array of disciplines such as computer science, machine learning, math, statistics, biology, chemistry, biomedical engineering, and information management.
 Students have the option of conducting in-depth research in addition to coursework, and are also encouraged to seek external internships after their first year.
 Students pursue this degree full-time and complete the program in 3-4 semesters.

-Students who have completed the program have gone on to work in a wide range of industries as well as goverment and academic institutions.
-Recent graduates have been employed at companies and institutes such as the J. Craig Venter Institute, Life Technologies, Philips Research, and Broad Institute of MIT and Harvard, to name a few.
+Students who have completed the program have gone on to work in a wide range of industries in biotech and pharma as well as goverment and academic institutions.
+Recent graduates have been employed at companies and institutes such as the J. Craig Venter Institute, Thermo Fisher Scientific, Philips Research, and Broad Institute of MIT and Harvard, to name a few.
 Other graduates have gone on to pursue Ph.D. degrees at a number of top universities around the world.